 Local Jobs – Rather than purchasing polyethylene, steel or fiberglass containers from out of state, our tanks are constructed onsite from common building materials by hand.
 The cost of a ferrocement cistern tank is more in labor and knowledge than in shipping large, high-cost containers long distances.

-Design Options – Generally, these structural engineer-stamped cistern tanks are circular or spherical shaped vertical structures.
-Site specific solutions abound for adding visual appeal and functionality to a client’s needs when rainwater collection and storage is desired.
-They can be either completely covered and planted over or/ partially buried with the above ground sections serving other design functions.
+Design Options – Generally, custom water storage tanks like these structurally engineer-stamped cistern tanks are circular or spherical-shaped vertical structures.
+Site-specific solutions abound for adding visual appeal and functionality to a client’s needs when rainwater collection and storage are desired.
+They can be either completely covered and planted over or/ partially buried with the above-ground sections serving other design functions.

-Underground Storage – A ferrocement cistern can be completely covered with soil and planted over with a vegetable garden, shrubs, grasses and/or other perennials.
-They can also be installed under areas where the plan calls for flagstone, brick, porphyry, gravel or other surface.
+- Underground Storage – A ferrocement cistern can be completely covered with soil and planted over with a vegetable garden, shrubs, grasses and/or other perennials.
+They can also be installed under areas where the plan calls for flagstone, brick, porphyry, gravel, or another surface.

 EcoScapes people were totally awesome.
 They are flexible on design of landscaping, they work with you, and have great ideas that you see come into reality.
 We wanted both hardscaping, building (ramada/coyote fence) and softscaping - masonry and plantings and trees, plus the irrigation systems - they do it all!
 We had a tough space to put in two 1200 gal cisterns and they got it done.
 Very responsive in terms of scheduling & completion and reliable.
 Environmentally they are top grade - aware and careful.
 The irrigation system is amazing & tailored for our plantings/trees.
 Quality - We get a million compliments on how our patio looks, and we love it!
 We are already thinking of our next project with them.